2025 UTEP Miners football team

-The 2025 UTEP Miners football team represents the University of Texas at El Paso (UTEP) as a member of Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-The Miners are led by second-year head coach Scotty Walden and play home games at the Sun Bowl in El Paso, Texas.
+The 2025 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+The Miners were led by second-year head coach Scotty Walden and played home games at the Sun Bowl in El Paso, Texas.

-The 2025 season will be the program's last season as a member of CUSA.
+The 2025 season was the program's last season as a member of CUSA.
 The Miners will join Mountain West Conference (MW) in the 2026–27 academic year.